rubensworks/PhD-Thesis/content/introduction.md

 Now —almost twenty years later—, several standards and technologies have been developed to make this dream a reality, [In 2013, more than four million Web domains are using these technologies](http://iswc2013.semanticweb.org/content/keynote-ramanathan-v-guha.html).
-Using these Semantic Web technologies, so-called *Knowledge Graphs* are being constructed by many major companies world-wide, such as [Google](https://developers.google.com/knowledge-graph/) and [Microsoft](https://developer.microsoft.com/en-us/graph/).
+Using these Semantic Web technologies, so-called *knowledge graphs* are being constructed by many major companies world-wide, such as [Google](https://developers.google.com/knowledge-graph/) and [Microsoft](https://developer.microsoft.com/en-us/graph/).
-These Knowledge Graphs are being used to support tasks that were part of Tim Berners-Lee's original vision, such as managing day-to-day tasks with the [Google Now assistant](https://www.google.com/intl/nl/landing/now/).
+These knowledge graphs are being used to support tasks that were part of Tim Berners-Lee's original vision, such as managing day-to-day tasks with the [Google Now assistant](https://www.google.com/intl/nl/landing/now/).

-The standard for modeling Knowledge Graphs is the [Resource Description Framework (RDF)](cite:cites spec:rdf).
+The standard for modeling knowledge graphs is the [Resource Description Framework (RDF)](cite:cites spec:rdf).
 Fundamentally, it is based around the concept of *triples* that are used to make statements about things.
 A triple is made up of a *subject*, *predicate* and *object*, where the *subject* and *object* are resources, and the *predicate* denotes their relationship.